OWASP/ASVS/4.0/en/0x21-V16-Files-Resources.md

 Ensure that a verified application satisfies the following high level requirements:

 * Untrusted file data should be handled accordingly and in a secure manner.
-* Obtained from untrusted sources are stored outside the web root and limited permissions.
+* Untrusted file data obtained from untrusted sources are stored outside the web root and limited permissions.

 ## Security Verification Requirements